 Other than hiring influencers, there has to be a strong social media presence in every major networking site.
 Strength alone won’t suffice, it has to be coupled with an interesting presentation.
 Brands, in order to reach their audience, need to have a captivating presence on a Youtube channel, Instagram, Medium or advertising the product.

-Merely posting about product can’t suffice unless it’s packaged with appealing presentation.
+Merely posting about products can’t suffice unless it’s packaged with appealing presentation.
 Besides the general public is more subscribed to social media than the mainstream one.

 Some nice video interviews of satisfied customers won’t harm!